Skip to content

 • Requires space for two separate containers

-In direct comparison, chemical-free toilets offer decisive advantages: no expensive chemicals, less environmental impact, easier disposal and fewer unpleasant odors.
+In direct comparison, chemical-free toilets offer decisive advantages: no costly chemicals, less environmental impact, easier disposal, and fewer unpleasant odors.

-While chemical toilets require regular filling with expensive additives, composting toilets use natural methods to prevent odors.
-Furthermore, chemical toilets require regular disposal at special disposal stations, whereas chemical-free models often offer simpler, more flexible disposal options – depending on regional regulations, often conveniently on-site.
+While chemical toilets must regularly be refilled with expensive additives, separation toilets use natural methods to prevent odors.
+Also, chemical toilets require regular disposal at special stations, whereas chemical-free models often allow simpler, more flexible disposal – depending on regional rules, often conveniently on site.

-Composting toilets go a step further than conventional dry toilets.
-They use microorganisms and natural aeration to transform feces into nutrient-rich humus.
+Compost toilets go a step further than conventional dry toilets.
+They use microorganisms and natural ventilation to turn waste into nutrient-rich humus.

-The solids are collected together with bedding in a separate container, where they dry out through air supply and are converted into soil after some time.
+The solids are collected together with cover material in a separate container, where they dry out through air supply and after some time turn into soil.

-Some composting toilet models are additionally equipped with ventilation systems that remove moisture and thus accelerate the composting process.
-Composting toilets are particularly ideal for long-term campers and people who prefer a self-sufficient lifestyle.
+Some models of compost toilets are additionally equipped with ventilation systems that remove moisture and thus speed up the composting process.
+Compost toilets are ideal especially for long-term campers and people who prefer a self-sufficient lifestyle.

 Advantages:

-• No unpleasant odors thanks to good ventilation
+• No unpleasant odors due to good ventilation

 Disadvantages: